mathieuprog/tz_extra/README.md

 This function returns only the time zone identifiers attached to a country.
 It takes two options:
 * `:include_aliases` (by default set to `false`)
   By default, only canonical time zones are returned.
-Set this option to `false` to include time zone aliases (also called links).
+Set this option to `false` to include time zone aliases.

 ### `TzExtra.countries/0`